 1. Meet with an experienced bankruptcy attorney

-For some student loan borrowers, filing personal bankruptcy may be the best option to deal with their student loan debt.
+For some student loan debtors, filing personal bankruptcy may be the best option to deal with their loans.

 Bankruptcy may be a good option for you if: